scifiss/CarND-Advanced-Lane-Lines/writeup_Rebecca.md

 The code for this step is contained in the file `CameraCalibration.py` in lines 22 through 59.

 I start by preparing object points `objpoints`, which will be the (x, y, z) coordinates of the chessboard corners in the world.
 Here I am assuming the chessboard is fixed on the (x, y) plane at z=0, such that the object points are the same for each calibration image.
 Thus, `objp` is just a replicated array of coordinates, and `objpoints` will be appended with a copy of it every time I successfully detect all chessboard corners in a test image.  `imgpoints` will be appended with the (x, y) pixel position of each of the corners in the image plane with each successful chessboard detection.
-One image detected with corners is shown below.

-![alt text][image0]

-I then used the output `objpoints` and `imgpoints` to compute the camera calibration and distortion coefficients using the `cv2.calibrateCamera()` function.
-I applied this distortion correction to the test image using the `cv2.undistort()` function and obtained this result:

-![alt text][image1]

 I also tried `cornerSubPix()` to improve the accuracy of the corner, but it turned out for every image, there is no difference between `corners` and `corners2`
 ```
 for idx, filename in enumerate(calImages):